GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

 **NOTES:**

--   An assessment tool should present a list of included activities with a preceding phrase such as, \"Security testing may include the following activities:\"
+-   An assessment tool should present a list of included activities with a preceding phrase such as, "Security testing may include the following activities:"

 ---
 #### Security Testing Will Not Include